 - Right-click a virtual machine in the inventory and select Edit Settings.

-- On the Virtual Hardware tab, expand CPU, and in the CPUID Mask drop-down menu, select an NX/XD option.
+- On the Virtual Hardware tab, expand CPU and select an NX/XD option from the CPUID Mask drop-down menu.

 Option Description Hide the NX/XD flag from guest

-Expose the NX/XD flag to guest Keeps all CPU security features enabled.
+Expose the NX/XD flag to guest Keeps NX/XD CPU security features enabled.
 Keep current Advanced setting values for the NX/XD flag Uses the NX/XD flag settings specified in the CPU Identification Mask dialog box.
-Enabled only when current settings specify something other than what is specified in the other NX/XD flag options, for example, if the NX/XD flag bit setting varies with processor brand.

 - Click OK.